Distribution of preperiodic points in one-parameter families of rational maps: Introduction

 \section{Introduction}

-Let $K$ be a number field of degree $D \ge 1$ and let $\phi : \P^N \to \P^N$ be a morphism of degree $d \ge 2$.
+Let $K$ be a number field of degree $n \ge 1$ and let $\phi : \P^N \to \P^N$ be a morphism of degree $d \ge 2$.
 A point $P \in \P^N(K)$ is called \emph{preperiodic} if the sequence

 is eventually periodic.
-By Northcott's theorem, the set
+By Northcott's theorem \cite[Theorem 3]{Northcott}, the set

-of $K$-rational preperiodic points of $\phi$ is finite, and Morton and Silverman have conjectured that its cardinality is uniformly bounded in terms of $d$, $N$, and $D$ only:
+of $K$-rational preperiodic points of $\phi$ is finite, and Morton and Silverman have conjectured \cite[p.~100]{MortonSilverman1994} that its cardinality is uniformly bounded in terms of $d$, $N$, and $n$ only:

-This is the Uniform Boundedness Conjecture.
-Recently, Looper \cite[Theorem 1.2]{Looper} proved \eqref{eq:UBC} for polynomial maps of $\P^1$ assuming a generalization of the $abc$ conjecture.
-At present, the best available (unconditional) bounds on $\#{\PrePer}(\phi, K)$ depend on the coefficients of $\phi$ in some nontrivial way.
+This is the Uniform Boundedness Conjecture (UBC).\footnote{The variety $\End^N_d$ is the parameter space of degree-$d$ endomorphisms of $\P^N$.} Recently, Looper \cite[Theorem 1.2]{Looper} proved \eqref{eq:UBC} for polynomial maps of $\P^1$ assuming a generalization of the $abc$ conjecture.
+At present, the best available (unconditional) bounds on $\#{\PrePer}(\phi, K)$ depend on the coefficients of $\phi$ in some nontrivial way (e.g.,~Benedetto \cite[Theorem 7.1]{Benedetto}, Troncoso \cite[Corollary 1.3(c)]{Troncoso}).

 Inspired by recent advances in arithmetic statistics, one might wonder whether the Uniform Boundedness Conjecture is true ``on average''.
-To formulate the proposed statement, let us set some notation.
-For any algebraic variety $V$, any field $K$, and any integer $D$, write
+In this paper, we focus on one-parameter families $f_t \in K(z)$ of rational functions of degree $d \ge 2$ over a fixed number field $K$.
+By this we mean the collection $\{f_t(z)\}_{t \in K}$ of specializations of a single rational function $f \in K(T)(z)$, so that